 Students interested in taking classes under the pass/fail option should obtain pass/fail option forms from the deans of their schools or from those designated by the dean.

-Undergraduate students in the College of Arts and Sciences should obtain the forms from their advisors in their major departments.
-Kelley School of Business students are required to meet with an advisor in order to gain authorization for taking a course pass/fail; the advisor will fill out and submit the pass/fail form.
-University Division students should read the Pass/Fail Option web site, and follow instructions.
-Students in the School of Continuing Studies should obtain the form from the counselor in Maxwell Hall 020.
-Beginning July 2, 2012, students from Continuing Studies should obtain the form from the College of Arts and Sciences Undergraduate Recorder's Office, Kirkwood Hall 001.
+- Undergraduate students in the College of Arts and Sciences should obtain the forms from their advisors in their major departments. - Kelley School of Business students are required to meet with an advisor in order to gain authorization for taking a course pass/fail; the advisor will fill out and submit the pass/fail form. - University Division students should read the Pass/Fail Option web site, and follow instructions.

 All students should fill out the pass/fail option forms in full, obtain the appropriate signatures, and return them to the office of the deans of their schools by the published date (see the Official Calendar for more information).

 Instructors will not be notified by the Office of the Registrar about those students registering for the option.
 A grade of P is not counted in grade averages; a grade of F is included.
-A grade of P cannot be changed subsequently to a grade of A, B, C, or D.
+A grade of P cannot be changed subsequently to a grade of A, B, C, or